bitcoinops/bitcoinops.github.io/_topics/en/multipath-payments.md

   - title: "Discussion about the effect of base fees on multipath payment costs"
     url: /en/newsletters/2021/08/25/#zero-base-fee-ln-discussion

+  - title: "BOLTs #1031 allows paying slightly more than the requested amount when using multipath"
+    url: /en/newsletters/2022/11/16/#bolts-1031

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Atomic Multipath Payments (AMPs)